Primavera Sound: 2024–present: Back to basics

 Upon the release of the 2024 lineup, with headliners Pulp, Vampire Weekend and Justice on Thursday, Lana Del Rey, The National and Disclosure on Friday, and SZA, PJ Harvey, Mitski, FKA Twigs and Charli XCX on Saturday, the festival advertised the edition as showing "love for its own history."
 On 14 May, the festival announced FKA Twigs' set was postponed until 2025.
 A stage was renamed for Steve Albini, who died suddenly the week before and was scheduled to play with Shellac for a 16th edition.
 Phoenix headlined the free Jornada Inaugural opening day at Parc del Fòrum on 29 May.
 Del Rey showed up nearly half an hour late to her headline performance on 31 May, which received negative reviews from publications including Rolling Stone and NME.
 A heavy rainstorm began during Harvey's headlining set on 1 June, culminating in lightning as Mitski performed hours later.
 Charli XCX debuted the songs "Everything is Romantic" and "365" days before the release of her sixth album Brat.

 The 2025 lineup was revealed in October 2024, featuring headliners Chappell Roan, Charli XCX and Sabrina Carpenter, which Charli labeled the "holy trinity".
-Less than 24 hours later, Central Cee was added as an "additional headliner".
+The next day, Central Cee was added as an "additional headliner", but ultimately not given headliner status on the poster.
 In December, Charli announced that Troye Sivan would accompany her for the exclusive European date of their joint Sweat tour.
-This edition of the traditionally indie rock festival was headlined by three pop stars and one hip-hop act, and all tickets atypically sold out by January.
+This edition of the traditionally indie rock festival was headlined by three pop stars, and all tickets atypically sold out by January.
 The Auditori was unavailable in 2025 because of a private event booking.
+During the festival, a surprise Tame Impala DJ set was announced, where Kevin Parker premiered "End of Summer", the lead single from the Deadbeat album.
 Attendance for the festival was 293,000, a franchise record for a single-week edition, and the economic impact of the festival generated over €300 million in revenue for Barcelona.

-The 2026 lineup was revealed on 25 September 2025, the earliest date in festival history.
-Thursday will be headlined by Doja Cat, Massive Attack ("to settle a historic debt") and Bad Gyal; Friday will be headlined by The Cure, Addison Rae and Skrillex; Saturday will be headlined by The xx (who have not toured since 2018), Gorillaz and My Bloody Valentine.
+The 2026 lineup was revealed in September 2025, the earliest date in festival history.
+Thursday's headliners of Doja Cat, Massive Attack ("to settle a historic debt") and Bad Gyal were all cancelled, as well as Alex G and Mac DeMarco's sets on other stages, because of "adverse weather" including heavy rain and winds up to 80 km/h.
+Friday was headlined by The Cure, Addison Rae and Skrillex.
+Saturday was headlined by The xx, Gorillaz and My Bloody Valentine.
+Olivia Rodrigo announced a surprise set on Saturday five hours prior to her show, where she brought out Robert Smith to perform an unreleased collaboration "What's Wrong with Me" from her album You Seem Pretty Sad for a Girl So in Love.